deepomicslab/SPIDER/README.md

 # SPIDER: SPtial Interaction-encoDed intErface decipheR

-SPIDER constructs cell-cell interaction interfaces with minimized Dirichlet energy, models interface profiles with knowledge-graph-informed interaction signals, and identifies spatially variable signals with multiple probabilistic models.
+Spatial transcriptomics has emerged as a groundbreaking tool to study ligand-receptor interactions between cells, and these interactions exhibit spatial variability.
+To identify spatially variable ligand-receptor interactions with activation evidence, we present SPIDER, which constructs cell-cell interaction interfaces constrained by cellular interaction capacity, and profiles and identifies spatially variable interaction signals with support from downstream transcript factors and multiple probabilistic models.
+SPIDER exhibited consistent performance over seven datasets from four platforms of various tissues.

 ##
 > [!IMPORTANT]